GHCFW/WorkshopExercise23/Exercise_1_Game_Setup_on_Thonny.md

       ![Exercise 1: Board Setup](https://github.com/GHCFW/WorkshopExercise23/blob/main/images/Exercise_1_Board_Setup.jpeg)

-      The button we are using has 2 prongs, one end of the switch is connected to Pico's GPIO pin and the other end is connected to 3V rail.
+      The button we are using has 2 pins, one end of which is connected to Pico's GPIO pin and the other end is connected to a 3V rail.
-      - Player 1 button connections: GPIO Pin "TODO", which is equivalent to bread-board pin "TODO".
+      - Player 1 (blue button) button connections: GPIO Pin 15, which is connected to the bread-board via #20 [abcde]
-      - Player 2 button connections: GPIO Pin "TODO", which is equivalent to bread-board pin "TODO".
+      - Player 2 (white button) button connections: GPIO Pin 16, which is connected to the bread-board via #20 [fghij]

-      Pico's 3V is GPIO Pin "TODO", which is equivalent to bread-board pin "TODO".
+      Pico's 3V is GPIO Pin 36, which is connected to the bread-board via 5 [fghij] to the bread-board's +rails

   You can refer to the [Raspberry Pi Pico pinout diagram](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf?_gl=1*1ish86u*_ga*MTc0NDY1MTcyMC4xNjk0MDQ3NTcw*_ga_22FD70LWDS*MTY5NDA1MTUwNC4yLjAuMTY5NDA1MTUwNS4wLjAuMA..) for this lab.